4 mins, 38 secs read time

 - Take a human-centric approach to technology

 People-first companies care about every stakeholder.
-They act with purpose, have lived value, and prioritize their internal culture and DE&I. They know that these things matter to their employees, and they embrace their responsibility of making a positive difference in the world.
+They act with purpose, have lived value and prioritise their internal culture and DE&I. They know that these things matter to their employees, and they embrace their responsibility of making a positive difference in the world.
 They see diversity as key to creativity, business performance, spurring innovation and creating positive social good.

 In the future of work, people-first companies will have an even greater competitive advantage because great talent prefers to work for them.